kcenon/thread_system/docs/advanced/THREAD_SYSTEM_ARCHITECTURE.md

 ## Overview

-The Thread System is a production-ready C++20 high-performance threading framework designed with modular, interface-based architecture for concurrent applications.
+The Thread System is a modern C++20 high-performance threading framework designed with modular, interface-based architecture for concurrent applications.
 Built with zero external dependencies (except standard library), it provides intuitive abstractions and robust implementations that democratize concurrent programming.

 **Version:** 0.1.0.0
 **Last Updated:** 2025-10-22